rayanlevrai/chatgpt-gammu/README.md

 - Make sure your are installed and setup MySQL with phpMyAdmin.
 - Complete your informations in `db_sql.py` before run it.

-Now you are just complete few informations in `chatgpt.sh` script and modify the RunOnReceive in `/etc/gammu-smsdrc` for teh script path and you are ready for launch !
+Now you are just complete few informations in `chatgpt.sh` script and modify the RunOnReceive in `/etc/gammu-smsdrc` for the script path and you are ready for launch !